 - 114.2.
 An effect that creates an emblem is written "[Player] gets an emblem with [ability]."
 This means that [player] puts an emblem with [ability] into the command zone.
 The emblem is both owned and controlled by that player. - 114.3.
 An emblem has no characteristics other than the abilities defined by the effect that created it.
-In particular, an emblem has no name, no types, no mana cost, and no color. - 114.4.
+In particular, an emblem has no types, no mana cost, and no color.
+Most emblems also have no name. - 114.4.
 Abilities of emblems function in the command zone. - 114.5.
 An emblem is neither a card nor a permanent.
 Emblem isn't a card type.